redhat-cip/dci-openstack-agent/README.md

   This is the place where the users can launch their deployment scripts.

 First, you must edit `/etc/dci-ansible-agent/settings.yml`.
 You probably just have to adjust the value of the `undercloud_ip` key.
-It should point on your undercloud IP.
+It should point to your undercloud IP.

 If you want the last version of this file, it's [available on GitHub](https://github.com/redhat-cip/dci-openstack-agent/blob/master/settings.yml)

-You need adjust the following Ansible playbook to describe how you want to provision your OpenStack.
+You need to adjust the following Ansible playbook to describe how you want to provision your OpenStack.
 These playbook are located in the `/etc/dci-openstack-agent/hooks`.

 * `pre-run.yml`: It will be called during the provisioning.
 This is the place